 - late spraying to minimise yield loss.

 The low-cost tool scans for disease signatures - such as spectral and spatial signals - with the results compared against known values.
 In the field it can be put in the hands of field extension workers, semi-technical staff employed by agronomy companies, non-governmental organisations and/or regional government bodies.

-Under the umbrella of Sir Bobby Charlton's charity Find A Better Way, the School collaborated with the University of Lancaster, the Mines Advisory Group and security firm Rapiscan Systems to develop new technologies to accelerate the detection and clearance of landmines.
+Under the umbrella of Sir Bobby Charlton's charity Find A Better Way, the Department collaborated with the University of Lancaster, the Mines Advisory Group and security firm Rapiscan Systems to develop new technologies to accelerate the detection and clearance of landmines.